eudaq/eudaq/user/timepix4/README.md

 # Timepix4 Module for EUDAQ2

-This module allows to integrate a Timepix4 sensor running with the SPIDR readout system into the EUDAQ2 eco system.
+This module allows to integrate a Timepix4 sensor running with the SPIDR4 readout system into the EUDAQ2 eco system.

-Currently, this producer is in early development stage and has only been tested in the AIDA mode, i.e. receiving a global clock and a T0 signal at beginning of the run.
-The producer interfaces the SPIDR DAQ software via a `SpidrController` to control the Timepix3.
-The following actions are performed in the different FSM stages:
+Currently the producer works by connecting to a running tpx4sc from the tpx4tools provided by Nikhef as this is the easiest way to implement.
+The producer will simply send commands to the tpx4sc to perform the configuration etc. to avoid rewriting the entire communication of the tpx4sc.

 * **Initialisation**: The device to be instantiated is taken from the name of the producer (added with `-t <name>` on the command line).
 This means, the following command

     ```
-    $ euCliProducer -n Timepix4Producer -t Timepix4 -r <tcp>
+    $ euCliProducer -n Timepix4Producer -t tpx4 -r <tcp>
     ```

-    will ask the `SpidrController` to establish a network connection, retrieve software and firmware versions, and determines the number of connected devices.

-* **Configuration**: Before configuration of the device, the producer waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
-Then, the device is configured.
+    Initialization connects to as a client socket to the tpx4sc host socket via it's specified port.

+* **Configuration**: TODO

-* **DAQ Start / Stop**: During DAQ start and stop, the corresponding SPIDR device functions are called.
+* **DAQ Start / Stop**: TODO

-Since the SPIDR device libraries are not thread-safe, all access to SPIDR libraries is guarded using C++11 `std::lock_guard` with a central class-member mutex to avoid concurrent device access.
+The tpx4tools have no library that can be linked against.
+Not sure if in the future I will require it to find the tpx4sc or if like right now I set no requirements.

 No parameters.